Sakura-gh/BPlusTree/readme.md

-### BPlusTree template
+### BPlusTree template class

-this template class realise almost functions of bplustree it's suitable for any order, any data type, and any case.
+this template class `BPlusTree.h` realise almost functions of bplustree

+it's suitable for any order, any data type, and any case.

-test.cpp offers a simple test for `BPlusTree.h`
+`test.cpp` offers a simple test for `BPlusTree.h`